Nicias of Kos: Relations with Rome

-In 52 BC, after Memmius' unsuccessful prosecution of Pompey's father-in-law, Metellus, for electoral crimes, he persuaded Nicias to act on his behalf in a scheme to seduce Cornelia, Pompey's wife.
-Cornelia, however, revealed the letter to her husband, leading Pompey to revoke his favour towards Nicias and banish him from his house.
+Between 56 and 52 BCE, after Memmius' unsuccessful prosecution of Metellus Scipio for electoral crimes, he persuaded Nicias to act on his behalf in a scheme to seduce Pompey's wife, either Julia, the daughter of Julius Caesar (who died in 54 BCE), or Cornelia, the daughter of Metellus, whom Pompey married in 52.
+Pompey's wife, however, revealed the letter to him, leading Pompey to revoke his favour towards Nicias and banish him from his house.

-He joined Publius Cornelius Dolabella (consul 44 BC) on his expedition to Parthia in 44 BC.
+He joined Publius Cornelius Dolabella on his expedition to Parthia in 44 BCE.

 Altars

 More than twenty little stone altars associated with Nicias have been found on Kos, all of which bear an identical text: